konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ### Phase 3

-The result of this phase is to automatically provisioning of Hypershift cluster using Stonesoup credentials.
-We call it “provided compute” (compute that we provide, not the user) and it’s included as part of the offering.
+The result of this phase is to automatically provisioning of Hypershift cluster using Stonesoup's credentials.
+We call it `provided compute` (compute that we provide, not the user) and it’s included as part of the offering.
 This compute can be used for both long lived clusters and for ephemeral clusters used by the integration service.